 A SUCCESSFUL EXPERIMENT

 The ATPA was established with a sunset provision that automatically abolished the program unless it was renewed by the Legislature.
 The purpose of the sunset was to ensure that the program, created as an experiment in law enforcement, was doing its job as intended.

 In 1992, the Legislature and Governor agreed that the ATPA should become a permanent state agency.
 The legislation was passed overwhelmingly in both the House and Senate.

 The ATPA is funded by an annual $1 assessment on each insured non-commercial private passenger vehicle, plus interest earned by investing those funds.

 It is governed by a seven-member board of directors appointed by the Governor which includes representatives of law enforcement, automobile insurers, and consumers of automobile insurance.

-The ATPA has four staff members at the Michigan State Police headquarters in Downtown Lansing.
+The ATPA has four staff members at the Michigan State Police headquarters in Lansing.
 They conduct financial and performance audits on each program throughout the year and prepare reports for the board.

 ATPA board members are liaisons sharing crucial information with key state and national offices.

 Finally, ATPA board members and staff are involved in long-range planning.
 Regular meetings, including an annual strategic planning session, provide updated goals and objectives for fighting motor vehicle theft.